 If a discrepancy is found, NPAC SMS issues a subscriptionAudit-DiscrepancyRpt M-EVENT-REPORT.
+For the XML interface, message is N/A, but attributes are included in message in step 5 in flow B.2.1.1, referred from Flow Continuation Note after step 8 below.

 Service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 If a discrepancy is found, NPAC SMS issues the necessary operation to the Local SMS to correct the discrepancy (M-CREATE, M-DELETE, or M-SET).
+For the XML interface, SVCD – SvCreateDownload, SVMD – SvModifyDownload, SVDD – SvDeleteDownload,.

 Flow Continues under B.2.1.1 (no difference in active-LRN SV and pseudo-LRN SV)